ettore9x9/patrolling_robot/README.md

 ```bash
 roslaunch patrolling_robot patrolling_robot.launch 2>/dev/null
 ```
-Or use the following command just to display the robot into the environment:
+Or use the following command just to display the robot in the environment:
 ```bash
 roslaunch patrolling_robot gazebo_environment.launch
 ```